Dorothée de Talleyrand-Périgord: Biography

 A daughter of Napoléon-Louis de Talleyrand-Périgord (1811–1898), duc de Dino et de Talleyrand and Rachel Élisabeth Pauline de Castellane, she spent her childhood in her father's vast estates in Prussia, where even as a very small child accompanied him on wolf hunts.
-Her first marriage was to Hereditary Prince Charles Egon IV von und zu Fürstenberg, one-time lover of the courtesan Laure Hayman and son of hereditary prince Charles-Egon III and his wife Princess Elisabeth Reuss zu Greiz.
+Her first marriage was to Hereditary Prince Charles Egon IV von und zu Fürstenberg, one-time lover of the courtesan and artist Laure Hayman and son of hereditary prince Charles-Egon III and his wife Princess Elisabeth Reuss zu Greiz.
 Their marriage lasted 15 years, during which the princess was "one of the main ornaments of the [Prussian] court in Berlin".
 Her cousin Princess Marie Radziwill (1840–1915) also held a brilliant salon in Berlin.
 According to Princess Radziwill's nephew Boni de Castellane:

 She also lived in her palace in Donaueschingen.
 After her first husband's death, she remarried in 1898 to her cousin Count Jean de Castellane, son of Antoine de Castellane.
 According to George Painter, she inspired Proust to create the character of the young princess Guermantes, who was born a duchess in Bavaria and had a slight German accent.
 Intelligent and spiritual, she held a prestigious salon at the place des Saussaies in Paris, receiving Wilhelm II.
 She was nicknamed "Gräfin Jean" (countess Jean) and André Germain said that:

 whilst André de Fouquières stated she:

 She was disliked by her rival, the Elisabeth, Countess Greffulhe.
 In the inter-war period, her salon was also frequented by several politicians, most notably Georges Leygues.